A-KAlqadsi/XO_Game/README.md

 6. Open the project solution in the folder you cloned with name "XO-Game.sln"
 7. after that  run visual studio using short "ctrl + F5"

+## Find a bug?
+If you found an issue or would like to submit an improvment to this project, please submit an issuse using the issuses tab above.
+If you would like to submit a PR with a fix, reference the issuse created!

+## Thank you so much!